bcwalraven/st_lucia_roof_imagery/README.md

 **Executive Summary**
 ---

 Drone image data was collected showing rooftops in the small island town of Dennery on the island of St. Lucia to help the island prepare for future hurricanes.
 Given that there are approximately 80,000 buildings on the island of St. Lucia, developing a model that can quickly screen for damaged roofs would be useful for anyone assessing how to prepare the island for hurricane season.
 We created a set of individual roof images from the provided drone data by layering a shapefile with coordinates for all St. Lucia buildings from the Caribbean Handbook on Risk Information Management (CHARIM) database.
 Individual roof images were cropped using the bounding box for each building.
 We then trained a CNN to correctly classify images as either non-roof, good-quality roof, or poor-quality roof.
-Our initial model correctly identified 38% or the non-roof images and 73% of the poor roof images in the dataset, with a total accuracy for all three categories of 72% from a 56% baseline.
+Our initial model correctly identified 38% of the non-roof images and 73% of the poor roof images in the dataset, with a total accuracy for all three categories of 72% from a 56% baseline.
 This is a strong proof of concept for the model's viability if it could be trained on a larger set of images.
 The files provided in this repo include a production code file (both notebook and .py formats) that will take any drone image from St. Lucia, create individual images for each roof, classify them with the trained CNN model, and return a filtered version of the CHARIM buildings information with only the buildings the CNN identified as poor-quality.

 **Required Python Libraries**
 ---